awwais/awwais.github.io/_pages/about.md

 ---

 I am Awais Mustafa, and I love solving problems.
-I am a computer science student who loves working on large-scale data .
+I am a computer science student who loves working on [large-scale data.]
-I also love to learn new things, especially when it comes to programming!
-It's an amazing way to make your own creations, and I can't get enough of it!
+I also love to learn new things, especially when it comes to [programming!]
+It's an amazing way to make your own creations, and some my [projects! are]()
-I hope you enjoy my work as much as I did creating it!
-If you ever need help with anything related to code or computer science, don't hesitate to reach out!

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.